 During your follow-up visits, your doctor will ask about symptoms and examine you for signs of skin cancer.
 For higher risk cancers, such as squamous cell cancers that had reached the lymph nodes, the doctor might also order imaging tests such as CT scans.
-If skin cancer does come back, treatment options depend on the size and location of the cancer, what treatments you’ve had before, and your overall health.

 Follow-up is also needed to check for possible side effects of certain treatments.
 This is a good time for you to ask your health care team any questions and to discuss any concerns you might have.
 Almost any cancer treatment can have side effects.
 Some might last for a few weeks or months, but others can be permanent.
 Tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.